benghancock/calscrape/README.rst

 #.
 Download and install the `latest version of Python
    <https://www.python.org/downloads/>`__
 #.
-Download Calscrape in one of two ways:
+Download CalScrape in one of two ways:

    * If you have ``git`` installed on your machine, you can run ``git clone https://github.com/elwha1/calscrape.git`` to clone the repository